Pixel-Pile/SteamScreenshotOpener/Readme.md

 This is done using Steam's appdetails api (<https://store.steampowered.com/api/appdetails>).
 The filter `packages` is used to reduce network usage when possible.
 If it fails, another request using the filter `basic` is started.
-For more details on this see [Why is the packages filter used](#Why is the packages filter used).
+For more details on this see [Why is the packages filter used?](#why-is-the-packages-filter-used).

 If any apps cannot be resolved or multiple apps have the same name, you are prompted to resolve these apps manually.